mega-calibrator/GUI-for-apple-studio-17-ADC/README.md

 run `adccrtgui`

 ## Usage
+power the monitor on and off

+degauss the monitor

-use mouse and keyboard to adjust your Apple ADC Studio Display's geometry, and degauss the monitor!
+use mouse and keyboard to adjust the geometry

+##Notes
 the read button should be used after changing the resolution

 the monitor will forget the changes made through software if you for change change resolution or power cycle